aliasyeda/Real-Time-Face-Detection-Using-OpenCV/README.md

    pip install opencv-python matplotlib
 Open the Jupyter Notebook:

-Run all cells in face_detection.ipynb.
+Run all cells in .ipynb File.

 ---